 Application instructions, requirements, and other information about the online application process are available on the program website.

 2021 State and National Grant Competition technical assistance webinars

-- Best Practices in Developing Performance Measures webinar
+- Best Practices in Developing Performance Measures webinar recording

-- Best Practices in Demonstrating Evidence webinar
+- Best Practices in Demonstrating Evidence webinar recording

-- Best Practices in Budget Development webinar
+- Best Practices in Budget Development webinar recording

-- Best Practices in Writing an Evaluation Plan webinar recording and slides
+- Best Practices in Writing an Evaluation Plan webinar recording

 - Best Practices in Evaluation Reporting webinar recording and slides